Yet another oddly ambiguous issue on a dating app whose support team is little to no help with.

 Another way to…beg for more insight regarding this issue is by contacting Grindr Support, which many people have tried and failed to do.

-You can choose the “I am experiencing a bug” prompt and specify your issue further down below.
+You can select the “I am experiencing a bug” prompt and provide more details about your issue below.
 You can write something like:

 “Hi.
 I am having an issue with logging into my Grindr account; every time I try doing so, I get a message saying ‘Something went wrong, please try again’.
 I have tried everything within my power to confirm there’s nothing wrong on my part, which leads me to believe it’s something you can help with.”